Mark8495/Pizza-Palace/README.md

 # Deployment
 The project was deployed on GitHub Pages.
 I used Gitpod as a development environment where I commited all changes to git version control system.
 I used push command in Gitpod to save changes into GitHub.
+--
+How To deploy in Github Pages
+1. Go to the repository on GitHub.com
+2. Select 'Settings' near the top of the page.
+3. Select 'Pages' from the menu bar on the left of the page.
+4. Under 'Source' select the 'Branch' dropdown menu and select the main branch.
+5. Once selected, click the 'Save'.
+6. Deployment should be confirmed by a message on a green background saying "Your site is published at" followed by the web address.

 # Credits
 * To complete this project I used Code Institute student template: [gitpod full template](https://github.com/Code-Institute-Org/gitpod-full-template)